 There was another piece weighing on my son’s mind.
 For the first time in eighteen years, he had separated from his twin, his other half, and some of the discomforts meant missing him, something most boys don’t want to admit.
 We explained it was okay to feel like this.

-He chose this particular school because it checked all the boxes.
-Small campus in a vibrant city.
-A student-teacher ratio meant a personalized approach to academics.
-The business school with a focus on entertainment.
-Even our son’s roommate turned out to be a welcoming choice, and a reliable friendship had taken root.
+He chose this particular school because it checked all the boxes — a small campus in a vibrant city.
+A student-teacher ratio meant a personalized approach to academics — the business school focused on entertainment.
+Even our son’s roommate was a welcoming choice, and a reliable friendship had taken root.

 But nothing prepared us for that text and the phone calls that followed.